-It can be easy to focus on the parts that keep your car in motion, but your brakes are arguably one of the most important parts of your vehicle.
-Brakes are the kind of parts that just wear down over time and need replacement.
-Signs that your brakes may need repair might be squealing, vibrations or, if you’ve overlooked the squealing for a while, grinding.
+Your brakes are one of the most important parts of your vehicle.
+Brakes are the kind of parts that just wear down over time and will eventually need to be replaced.
+If you see any of these signs that your brakes might need repairing: squealing, vibrations or if you’ve overlooked the squealing for a while grinding.

 Like so many other parts in your vehicle, it’s a good idea to have a regular brake inspection.